Domain-Aware SE Network for Sketch-based Image Retrieval with Multiplicative Euclidean Margin Softmax: Introduction

 \section{Introduction}

-Touch-screen devices, such as smartphone and iPad, enable users to draw free-hand sketches conveniently.
-These sketches are highly iconic, succinct, and abstract representations, and usually convey richer and more accurate information than texts in some scenarios.
-Consequently, they spawned many novel applications.
-One of the most representative examples is the Sketch-Based Image Retrieval (SBIR), which has attracted significant attention from the computer vision community during the past decades \cite{kato1992sketch,yu2016sketch,song2017deep,liu2017deep,zhang2018generative,shen2018zero,liu2017deep}.
-For the SBIR task, learning good representations for both sketches and photos is of vital importance and is considered as a challenging problem \cite{yu2016sketch,yu2017sketch,song2017deep,saavedra2014sketch,saavedra2015sketch,wang2015sketch}.
+Touch-screen devices, such as smartphones and iPad, enable users to draw free-hand sketches conveniently.
+These sketches are highly iconic, succinct, and abstract representations, and usually convey richer and more accurate information than texts in various scenarios.
+Consequently, many novel applications related with sketch have sprung up.
+One representative example is the Sketch-Based Image Retrieval (SBIR), which has attracted great attention from the computer vision community during the past decades\ \citep{kato1992sketch,yu2016sketch,song2017deep,liu2017deep,zhang2018generative,shen2018zero,liu2017deep}.
+For the SBIR task, learning good representations for both sketches and photos is vital and remains a challenging problem\ \citep{yu2016sketch,yu2017sketch,song2017deep,saavedra2014sketch,saavedra2015sketch,wang2015sketch}.

-We give an illustrative example of the SBIR task in Figure \ref{fig:illustration_SBIR}.
-Given a query sketch, the objective is to find all of its relevant photos that are semantically related, \textit{e.g}, they come from the same category.
-This task appears to be easy for us humans but is very difficult for a machine.
-The main challenge comes from the fact that there is a significant gap between the data representation in the two domains: the sketches are represented by highly iconic, abstract and sparse lines, whilst the photos are composed of dense color pixels with rich texture information.
+Given a query sketch, the objective of SBIR is to find relevant photos that are semantically related, \emph{e.g.}, they come from the same category (as shown in Figure\ \ref{fig:Illustration-of-SBIR}).
+This task appears to be easy for humans but is difficult for a machine.
+The main challenge comes from the fact that there is a huge gap between the data representation in the two domains: the sketches are represented by highly iconic, abstract, and sparse lines, while the photos are composed of dense color pixels with rich texture information.
+This domain gap obstructs the SBIR model in exploiting the shared semantics and discriminative representations for both photos and sketches.